Research Concept Paper

 What is a Research Concept Paper?

-The Concept Paper lays the foundation for the applied dissertation process, providing an introductory form of communication between the doctoral student and the doctoral committee.
-Essentially, the Concept Paper acts as a tentative proposal; it allows the doctoral student the opportunity to define a research focus and obtain early feedback on the research idea.
-A well-planned Concept Paper will capture the interest of the dissertation committee and establish a clear plan for the student’s dissertation.
+The Concept Paper lays the foundation for the dissertation, serving as initial communication between the student and committee.
+Additionally, it acts as a tentative proposal, helping the student define a research focus and receive early feedback.
+Furthermore, a well-planned Concept Paper captures the dissertation committee’s interest and outlines a clear plan for the dissertation.

 When is the Research Concept Paper Written?

-The Research Concept Paper is completed prior to the dissertation proposal and serves as a development tool and summary of the planned dissertation.
+You complete the Research Concept Paper before the proposal as a summary and development tool.
 The Concept paper is a brief document.
-Depending upon the requirements of the specific school or academic program, the Concept Paper may range from as few as 2-3 pages to as many as 10-20 pages.
+Depending on the school or program, the Concept Paper may range from 2-3 pages to 10-20 pages.
 The essential point of the Concept Paper is to explain the importance of a particular research project.

-The Concept Paper, although highly abridged, is comprised of many of the same items found in a dissertation.
+The Concept Paper, though highly abridged, includes many of the same elements found in a dissertation.
 The specific elements of the Concept Paper may vary depending upon the academic program and the chosen degree.
-Programs typically provide a grading rubric that serves as an outline for the required components, and students are encouraged to follow those rubrics closely in developing their Concept Paper.
+Programs provide a grading rubric, which students should follow when developing their Concept Paper.

 What are the Main Elements of a Research Concept Paper?